asyarb/gatsby-plugin-exact-client-paths/README.md

 }
 ```

-### How is this different from `gatsby-plugin-create-client-paths`
+### How is this different from `gatsby-plugin-create-client-paths`?

-This plugin attempts to address the inability to client render singular routes
+This plugin attempts to address the inability to client-side render singular
-in Gatsby, most particularly with top level routes such as `/preview`.
+routes in Gatsby, most particularly with top level routes such as `/preview`.

 With `gatsby-plugin-create-client-paths`, you must create at least 1 route that
 is _still_ run through Gatsby's SSR pipeline that will handle the